alvarogarcia7/blog_source/content/articles/2018-07-13-writing-safe-bash-scripts.markdown

 file file 1.txt exists
 ```

 In general, be careful with spaces, as they mark the end of the string / parameter.
 Be proactive with quoting.
+From the [google bash guide][google-bash-reference-guide]:

+  * Always quote strings containing variables, command substitutions, spaces or shell meta characters, unless careful unquoted expansion is required.
+  * Prefer quoting strings that are "words" (as opposed to command options or path names).
+  * Never quote literal integers.
+  * Be aware of the quoting rules for pattern matches in [[.
+  * Use "$@" unless you have a specific reason to use $*.

+Also:

-Single quote does not interpolate: `'$PATH' is literally $PATH`
+  * Single quote does not interpolate: `'$PATH' is literally $PATH`

-Double quotes interpolate: `"$PATH" is the contents of the variable $PATH`
+  * Double quotes interpolate: `"$PATH" is the contents of the variable $PATH`

-If possible, try having spaces in the files you produce.
+  * If possible, try having spaces in the files you produce.
 It makes life much simpler.

 ### SOLID